Constructive Dismissal Guide

 What sort of compensation can I expect to receive?

-- a basic award of up to £489 per week (increasing to £489 for dismissals after 6 April 2017) for each complete year you have worked multiplied by 0.5, 1 or 1.5 depending on your age; and
+- a basic award of up to £489 per week for each complete year you have worked multiplied by 0.5, 1 or 1.5 depending on your age; and

 - a compensatory award which may include loss of earnings, bonus, shares, options, benefits, pension and losses for the hurt, distress and any personal injury caused.

-Any compensatory award made will be subject to a statutory cap of £80,541 (which will increase to £80,541 for dismissals after 6 April 2017) or a year’s salary, whichever is lower.
-You will be under a duty to mitigate your losses by taking reasonable steps to find a new job and successful mitigation of your losses will reduce the total compensation that you are entitled to.
+Any compensatory award made will be subject to a statutory cap of £80,541 or a year’s salary, whichever is lower.
+You will be under a duty to mitigate your losses by taking reasonable steps to find a new job, and successful mitigation of your losses will reduce the total compensation that you are entitled to.

 What other claims may I have?